-A sudden cardiac arrest is a scary situation.
-It means your heart has stopped beating right.
-It can't pump blood around your body.
-It's an emergency.
+A sudden cardiac arrest is an emergency.
+It means the heart has stopped beating right.
+It can't pump blood around the body, so blood isn't reaching the brain or other organs.
+If you have a cardiac arrest, you need help immediately.

 When someone has a cardiac arrest, they: